iccole/iccole-hugo/content/_index.md

 Eventually I'll have something more interesting to say.

 ## this site
 I miss boring, static pages.
-This 'blog' runs on Go using the Hugo Bear theme, but I've built web applications with hundreds of thousands of DAUs.
+This static 'blog' was built using Go and the Hugo Bear theme, but I've built dynamic web applications with hundreds of thousands of DAUs.

 [Go see my resume](pdf/Isaiah%20Resume%20-%202025.pdf).